healiseu/triadb/INSTALLATION.rst

 Congratulations you have completed successfully the installation guide.
 You may continue testing the modules of TRIADB by running other scripts in the same folder.
 For example study how simple and powerful is to fetch metadata from TRIADB.
 Open and run the scripts, ``MMC_get.py``, ``MIS_DMS_get.py`` and  ``MIS_DRS_get.py`` line by line.

-Alternatively you may now try to run demo applications based on simple use cases.
-Read the `demo guide <https://github.com/healiseu/triadb/blob/master/DEMO.rst>`_.
+Alternatively you can study the code for simple use cases to see how you can develop TRIADB applications.
+Read the `tutorial guide <https://github.com/healiseu/triadb/blob/master/TUTORIAL.rst>`_ that is included in the release.